HackYourFutureBelgium/debugging/integrate/README.md

-# Interact
+# Integrate

+Pull together all the skills and JavaScript you've learned so far.
 Practice using the debugger to study, fix, and write interactive programs.
 There are 5 sets of exercises in this chapter, each building on top of the last.

 > PS.
 These exercises won't work in JS Tutor.
 JS Tutor does not support `prompt`, `alert` or `confirm`.